Sulfur-reducing bacteria: Sulfurimonas

-Sulfurimonas species were previously considered as chemolithoautotrophic sulfur-oxidizing bacteria (SOB), and there were only genetic evidences supporting a possible sulfur-reducing metabolism, but now it has been proved that sulfur reduction occurs in this genus.
+Sulfurimonas species were previously considered to be chemolithoautotrophic sulfur-oxidizing bacteria (SOB), and there were only genetic evidences supporting a possible sulfur-reducing metabolism, but now it has been shown that sulfur reduction also occurs in this genus.
 The mechanism and the enzymes involved in this process have also been deduced, using Sulfurimonas sp.
 NW10 as a representative.
 In particular the presence of both a cytoplasmic and a periplasmic polysulfide reductases has been detected, in order to reduce cyclooctasulfur, which is the most common form of elemental sulfur in vent environments.